 What You Need to Know

-The National Terrorism Advisory System (NTAS) website is the authoritative source for information about the current NTAS level.
+The NTAS website is the official source for information about the current NTAS level.
 It will always contain the most up-to-date information on the Advisory System status.

-NTAS Alerts contain a sunset provision indicating a specific date when the alert expires - there will not be a constant NTAS Alert or blanket warning that there is an overarching threat.
+NTAS Alerts contain a specific date for when the alert expires.
+The Alerts do not contain constant or wide-ranging warnings regarding overarching threats.
 If threat information changes for an alert, the Secretary of Homeland Security may announce an updated NTAS Alert.
 All changes, including the announcement that cancels an NTAS Alert, will be distributed the same way as the original alert.

 The National Terrorism Advisory System, or NTAS, replaced the color-coded Homeland Security Advisory System (HSAS).